-The operating controls on the dual base station control panel allow some manual control of two base stations in a TB8100 subrack.
-These controls and their associated LED indicators are identified in Figure 3.2, and their functions are explained in the paragraphs which follow.
-Refer to "Control Panel Connections" on page 112 for information on the connectors located on the control panel.
+The operating controls on the dual base station control panel allow some manual control of two base stations in a TB8100 BSS.
+These controls and their associated LED indicators are identified in Figure 3.2 on page 31, and their functions are explained in the paragraphs which follow.
+Refer to "Connection" on page 103 for information on the connectors located on the control panel.